mastrojs/mastrojs.github.io/src/content/docs/guides/rest.md

 template: splash
 ---

-All files in the `routes/` folder are sent out unmodified to your website's visitors – except for JavaScript files ending in `.server.js` or `.server.ts`.
-The code in these files is run and the result is sent to your website's visitors.

 ## Images

 Now that you have your basic blog up and running on a live website, let's add some images.